haoxsia/haoxsia.github.io/_pages/research.md

 evaluation and experimentation for such resonator schemes are included before, during and after projects running.

-Prior to doing above, tuning the propagation of polarized lights through magnetically or electrically controlling two dimensional liquid crystals (LCs), such as hexagonal boron nitride, is my major target.
+Prior to doing above, tuning the propagation of polarized lights through magnetically or electrically controlling two dimensional liquid crystals (LCs), such as hexagonal boron nitride, was my major target.

-In others, nanomaterials including carbon nanotubes and graphene or more are my early explores.
+In other respects, the use of nanomaterials including carbon nanotubes and graphene or more was my early exploration.

 <nbsp>